nesattorney/TimeStamper/readme.md

 # To run
 Inside the replayTimeStamper directory, write "go run ."

-Use in tandem with Videobookmarker to register key presses with timestamp within youtube.
+Use in tandem with the Videobookmarker chrome extension to register key presses with timestamp within youtube.

 Get Videobookmarker here: https://github.com/Forgetfulisak/videobookmarker